Examples of People Being Persistent in Prayers in the Bible

 “For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.”Hebrews 10:36

-Twenty-four years ago, at the time of this writing, the Lord told me “He would put his word into me”.
+Twenty-four years ago, at the time of this writing, the Lord told me “He would put his word into me.
 Yet, I continue to study His word and ask His guidance in understanding it, but I see where this promise has produced fruit in me.

 For, today, I really know and understand the Word of God.
 That takes twenty-four years to the day to mature.
 I could only have gotten here because I persisted in prayers over the years while believing the Word of God.

-In closing, persistence in prayer to the Lord God always demonstrates faith in Him.
+Finally, persistence in prayer to the Lord God always demonstrates faith in Him.
 Abraham, John the Baptist’s parents, Cornelius, and I show this to be true.